Elite Membership

 Example #2

 Let us try to find out how to calculate the midrange with the help of another example.
-Let us try to analyze the weight of a class of 8 students in kilograms.
+Let us analyze the weight of a class of 8 students in kilograms.
 Suppose the weights of each student in the class are 45, 49, 54, 60, 42, 65, 56, and 59.
-In order to calculate this for the whole population, we need to find out the highest value and the lowest value of the observed values.
+To calculate this for the whole population, we need to find the highest and lowest values of the observed values.

 Solution: